 On the one hand, if you have an auditor knock at your door and ask for specific documents, you should have them easily accessible and, of course, accurate.
 On the other hand, if an employee is not abiding by company policies, you will be in a much better spot to handle the situation if you have documented proof that they acknowledged the policies in the first place.
 No signature?
 It could be argued that they were unaware.
 Don’t put yourself or your employee in an awkward situation.
 Keep your documentation organized, signed, and stored securely.

 This is another situation in which a digital solution could help.
-With a solution like Efficient Onboarding, for example, you can manage all of the needed forms and policy acknowledgments in one simple platform.
-Efficient Onboarding allows employees to complete their paperwork anytime, anywhere, and from any device.
+With a solution like automated onboarding, for example, you can manage all of the needed forms and policy acknowledgments in one simple platform.
+Efficient Hire Onboarding allows employees to complete their paperwork anytime, anywhere, and from any device.

 With a guided, interactive Q&A, they can easily fill out the necessary information and rely on the system to populate the forms appropriately.
 This eliminates redundant forms, making the process truly efficient.
 And, with a quick e-signature, they’re done, and you have everything you need complete, signed, and stored.
 It makes life so much easier for both you and your new employees.